prem-k-r/Smart-PIP/README.md

 ## 🚀 Features
-Currently it supports only automatic turning pip mode in switching tabs.
-Below features are under construction and coming soon in latest version.
+- Turns on PIP mode automatically,when you exit from YouTube.
+- Turn off automatically PIP mode, when returning to YouTube agian.
+-Both optins can can be enabled adn disabled in settings.
 Upcoming / Working Features:
-- Auto PIP close, when returning to youtube.
 - More Buttons for easy control.

 ## 💻 Installation